 Mass spectrometry QC data available for all IDT orders

-IDT offers free ESI-MS quality control data for every oligo we synthesize.
+IDT offers free ESI-mass spectrometry quality control data for every oligo we synthesize*.
 For online orders, this information becomes available as soon as your order ships from IDT premises.
 To view MS data for your order, go to www.idtdna.com and sign in to view your account options.
 Select Order History and find the order for which you seek data.
 Once you've found it, click on the zip file under the QC/COA heading.
 There you will see all the trace files associated with your order.